 Are you new to Basel and not sure where to start?
 Are you feeling naturally overwhelmed?
 Wouldn’t it be nice to meet with someone who could provide you with tips, tricks and helpful insights to make your transition that much easier?

-As a nine – year Basel resident, wife, former project manner, ongoing volunteer and mother of two, I can honestly say I know a thing or two about life in Basel.
+As a ten – year Basel resident, wife, former project manner, writer, teacher and mother of two, I can honestly say I know a thing or two about life in Basel.

 If you are new to Basel and would like to meet to ask your most pressing questions, or simply walk with me through the city or neighborhoods to get better acquainted with Basel, I will happily assist you.